Pantheon-Project/Kratos/README.md

         A `set` specifies a weight, a number of repetitions, and an RPE (rate of perceived exertion).

   - `Schedule` : A schedule places a `program`'s `mesocycle`(s) into actual calendar days, defining the order and repetition of `mesocycles`, as well as specific days for the `workouts` within those `mesocycles`.
+- `Exercise` : A single training technique executed during a workout.
+An `exercise` exists outside of `programs`, and is instead included in one or more `workouts` of a `program`.

+## Code Notes

+The app code is organized by a few high-level folders.
+Idea is to mostly fit into an MVC framework, with a couple extra bits:

+- `components/` : For general components not specific to a part of the app.
+A bit like base classes for view components.
+- `controller/` : For classes implementing the bulk of the logic for operations in the app.
+- `fonts/` : This came with the starter code, guess it's where font files go.
+- `model/` : For classes representing the underlying data models in the app.
+Mostly dumb structs.
+- `pages/` : For the different pages of the app, and navigation between them.
+Kind of like dumb structs wrapping view components together.
+- `view/` : For components that display models, and bind functionality from controllers.
+- `utils.js` : For random utility functions used across parts of the code.

+Below are details of what we have in each of the `model-view-controller` folders.

+### Model Details

+There are classes to represent each of the key members of the hierarchy listed in `App Organization`:

+- `Program`
+- `Mesocyle`
+- `Week`
+- `Workout`
+- `Set`
+- `Schedule`
+- `Exercise`

+Each of these can exist as a template, or an instance.
+An instance can be planned, active, or completed.
+The state affects how the class is displayed.
+For example, a planned workout shows up in the future schedule.
+An active workout is shown in the active workout view.
+A completed workout shows up in the history view or in the past schedule.

+Each